gdermog/simfire/README.md

 in magnitude and opposite in direction.
 In the continuous flow of time, both the forces and the acceleration change continuously, and with them the velocities and positions of the particles.
-Integral and differential calculus is necessary for the solution, but it cannot satisfactorily solve the problem in full generality.
+Integral and differential calculus is necessary for the solution, but it cannot satisfactorily solve all problems in full generality.
 However, if we replace the continuous flow of time with a sequence

 $$t _{n+1} = t _n + \Delta t$$

 where $\Delta t$ is a fixed constant (time step) and if we assume that the particles move uniformly in a straight line between the individual points of the sequence, the problem becomes much simpler.
-Let's say that the observedparticle is at time instant $t _n$, its current position is $\vec{s _n} = ( x _n, y _n, z _n )$ and its velocity is $\vec{v _n} = ( v _{xn}, v _{yn}, v _{zn} )$.
+Let's say that the observed particle is at time instant $t _n$, its current position is $\vec{s _n} = ( x _n, y _n, z _n )$ and its velocity is $\vec{v _n} = ( v _{xn}, v _{yn}, v _{zn} )$.
 The acceleration that acts on the particle here can be found as